fastestyukkuri/VTSLivePlugins/README.md

 ### General

+1. Download it by selecting "Download ZIP" from the "Code" button on Github.

-Make sure the API communication of VTube Studio is turned on before launching the plug-in.Also, make sure that the port number is 8001.
+2. Make sure the API communication of VTube Studio is turned on before launching the plug-in.Also, make sure that the port number is 8001.

-When the plugin is launched, it automatically makes API connections and adds 14 custom parameters.
+3. Launch "VTSLivePlugins.exe" to start communication.When the plugin is launched, it automatically makes API connections and adds 14 custom parameters.

 The parameters are updated once every 0.5 seconds.